-Your profile, account username and account name are what Instagram references.
+Your profile, account username, and account name are what Instagram references.
 When Instagram users search, it will look at these fields.

-8. Find Those Important In Your Field for Reposts and Targeted Campaigns
+3. Find Those Important In Your Field for Reposts and Targeted Campaigns

-One successful way is to post photos with accounts that repost other peoples content in mind.
+One successful way is to post photos with accounts that repost other people’s content in mind.
 If they like what they see, they might re-share your image.

 They repost Instagram photos from photographers that look like they could be part of a Wes Anderson film.
 One image has 2,170 likes on the photographer’s page.
 The reposted image gained 42,539 likes.